mnieber/dodo-commands/doc/tutorial/part_1_working_with_microservices.rst

 ----------------------------

 We'll now put the commands to run our services in a menu so we can easily run them in a tmux session.
+First, make sure that tmux is installed on your system.
-Add a ``MENU`` section to the configuration file like this:
+Then, add a ``MENU`` section to the configuration file like this:

 .. code-block:: yaml